Broader Outcomes

 Local investment: Our “buy local” policy prioritises regional suppliers and subcontractors, balancing safety, quality, and value.

-Sponsorships and giving back: We support Wellington Free Ambulance, Life Flight, Coastguard NZ, local sports teams, and community events - strong hapori are actively built, not assumed.
+Sponsorships and giving back: We support Wellington Free Ambulance, Life Flight, Coastguard NZ, local sports teams, community events, and many other organisations — strong hapori are actively built, not assumed.

 Supporting SMEs and social enterprises: Where possible, we work with small-to-medium local businesses and social enterprise suppliers, contributing to local growth and meaningful employment.